Small Dog Travel Guide: Flying, Driving and Staying Safe

 Predator Awareness

 This is an uncomfortable topic, but it is essential for small dog owners who travel to rural or wilderness areas.
 Dogs under 15 pounds can be targets for birds of prey (hawks, eagles, owls), coyotes, and even large off-leash dogs.
-In 2024, the ASPCA documented over 600 reported cases of small dogs being targeted by predators in urban and suburban settings across the US.
+The ASPCA has documented hundreds of reported cases of small dogs being targeted by predators in urban and suburban settings annually.

 Mitigation strategies: